AMarinhoSN/FleXgeo/README.md

 	* Working with normalized values

 	If you need normalized FleXgeo data for your analyses, you can use the **"Diffgeo_NORM.csv"** (for values rescaled to [0,1]) instead of the **Diffgeo_xgeo.csv** as input for scripts.
-If you need normalized values but with  constant mean values, you can run:
+If you need normalized values but keep the same mean observed on the original dataset, you can run:
 	```bash
 		$ python3.5 /path/to/FleXgeo/NormByMean Diffgeo_xgeo.csv
 	```